id3as/demo-ps/README.md

 - This app demonstrates the use of Monitors
 - This app demonstrates some very basic interop with Erlang on the backend

-That is it, it isn't best practises and it isn't at all useful - but it's a good template for new apps that actually do something real.
+That is it,  it is a grab bag of "how do I do this particular" thing and not a real application in any sense of the word.

+See the [Purerl Cookbook](https://purerl-cookbook.readthedocs.io/en/latest/) for more context and more of a guided 'how to'.

 Running the example
 ==